zmcartor/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 What's the difference between account and "wallet contract"?
 ----------------------------------------------------------------------------------------------
 An account is your public / private key pair file that serves as your identity on the blockchain.
 See "account" in the glossary.
-A "wallet contract" is an Expanse contract that secures your ether and identity with features such as multisignature signing and programmed deposit/withdrawal limits.
+A "wallet contract" is an Expanse contract that secures your expanse and identity with features such as multisignature signing and programmed deposit/withdrawal limits.
 A wallet contract can be easily created in the Mist Expanse Wallet GUI client.

 Are keyfiles only accessible from the computer you downloaded the client on?
 ----------------------------------------------------------------------------------------------